Contrarian Corpus

 Internet competition exposure

-Only ~10% of revenues face high online-retail risk
+Only ~10% of LOW revenue at high online risk; 82% limited risk

 Pattern membership